|

 6. Promote your business website

-Once your website is live, you don’t just leave it as if it were a portfolio site.
-You’re running a business and, therefore, need to blow your horns to get your coaching sessions booked out.
+You’re running a business and, therefore, need to blow your horn to get your coaching sessions booked out.

 You can do this through effective marketing strategies such as the following: